bbandic1/RPR-Vjezbe/README.md

-The RPR-Vjezbe repository contains solutions to laboratory exercises from the "Mobile Application Development" course.
+The RPR-Vjezbe repository contains solutions to laboratory exercises from the "Software Development" course.